 An evaluation of the Cure Violence anti-violence program in the South Bronx found that its street outreach efforts were associated with a 37% decline in gun injuries and a 63% decline in shooting victimizations.

 Street outreach programs employ a public health approach to violence intervention,2Everytown for Gun Safety Support Fund,“The Impact of Local Violence Intervention Programs,” April 1, 2019, https://everytownresearch.org/impact-local-violence-intervention-programs/. beginning with the premise that gun violence is a contagious disease, the spread of which can be interrupted.
 To do so, street outreach organizations provide both immediate crisis response services and long-term stabilization support to individuals and communities affected by gun violence.
 Street outreach programs deploy violence interrupters—often former members of street groups, with the credibility to speak to at-risk individuals—who help prevent shootings by identifying and mediating conflicts immediately in a community and working with individuals most at risk.3Everytown for Gun Safety Support Fund, “The Impact of Local Violence Intervention Programs.”
-Street outreach programs have been successful in reducing gun violence.
-An evaluation of the Cure Violence anti-violence program in the South Bronx found that its street outreach efforts were associated with a 37 percent decline in gun injuries and a 63 percent decline in shooting victimizations, while a similar neighborhood without the program did not experience the same rates of reduction.4Sheyla A. Delgado et al., “The Effects of Cure Violence in the South Bronx and East New York, Brooklyn,” in Denormalizing Violence: A Series of Reports From the John Jay College Evaluation of Cure Violence Programs in New York City (New York: Research and Evaluation Center, John Jay College of Criminal Justice, City University of New York), https://johnjayrec.nyc/2017/10/02/cvinsobronxeastny/.
+Street outreach evaluations reveal mixed impacts on gun/violence, with some sites experiencing significant improvements.
+A 2017 evaluation of Cure Violence in two New York City neighborhoods found that South Bronx site was associated with significant declines in gun injuries (37%) and shooting victimizations (63%), compared to a matched neighborhood.
+In East New York, gun injuries declined (50%) as well.4Sheyla A. Delgado et al., “The Effects of Cure Violence in the South Bronx and East New York, Brooklyn,” in Denormalizing Violence: A Series of Reports From the John Jay College Evaluation of Cure Violence Programs in New York City (New York: Research and Evaluation Center, John Jay College of Criminal Justice, City University of New York), https://johnjayrec.nyc/2017/10/02/cvinsobronxeastny/.

 The communities most affected by gun violence are facing among the highest rates of coronavirus infections.
 As previously noted by Everytown, COVID-19 has taken a significant toll on cities, and Black and brown communities are experiencing the disproportionate impact of both the coronavirus and ongoing gun violence while lacking access to critical services that can mitigate both.5Deena Zaru, “African Americans in Chicago Face Double Scourge: Coronavirus and Gun Violence,” ABC News, April 11, 2020, https://abcnews.go.com/Health/african-americans-chicago-face-double-scourge-coronavirus-gun/story?id=70049723&cid=social_twitter_abcn.